kas-gui/kas/README.md

 -   Linux / X11
 -   Linux / Wayland

-It *should* work fine on other platforms, though font-loading may fail.
+It *should* work fine on other platforms, although this is largely untested.
-Try passing `--features font-kit` in this case.
 Feedback & fixes welcome.

 Features